Voter EligibilityTo register to vote, you must be:

 - For each property, only one sign per candidate or issue may be displayed.
 Please note that at all other times, such signs must comply with applicable setback requirements and more restrictive area requirements.
 The above requirements are for campaign signs during election season only.

-- To report signs on public property or for any questions please contact Building & Zoning at 847-835-4111.
+- To report signs on public property or for any questions please contact the Public Works Department at 847-835-4111.